 Step 3: Bend your hips backward to lower your torso and grasp the handle of the kettlebell with both hands, overhand.

 Step 4: Keeping a long line from your head to your pelvis, and your shoulder blades pressing downward toward your back pockets, shift your weight to your heels.
 Bend your knees slightly and lift the kettlebell off the floor and hike it back between your legs.

-Step 5: When your wrists make contact with your inner thighs, forcefully contract your hamstrings and glutes and thrust your hips forward, coming into a standing position and swinging the kettlebell forward and up to about eye level.
+Step 5: When your arms make contact with your inner thighs, forcefully contract your hamstrings and glutes and thrust your hips forward, coming into a standing position and swinging the kettlebell forward and up to about eye level.
 Allow the kettlebell to swing back between your legs, folding at the hips and bending your knees slightly as the kettlebell swings down and back to begin the next rep.

 Do not lift the kettlebell with your upper body, as if performing a front raise shoulder exercise.
 The swing is an explosive movement and the glutes and hamstrings must perform almost all of the work.

 Step 1: Hold a dumbbell in each hand and stand on one leg.

 Step 2: Bend your knee slightly.
 Keeping a long spine and your core braced, drive your hips backward as far as you can, so that your torso lowers toward the floor.
 Squeeze your glutes to come back up.
 If you have trouble keeping your balance, you can rest the non-working leg on the floor with your heel raised.
 Place the toes of that foot right behind the heel of your working foot.
 Your feet should be hip-width apart.